IfeanyiNwachukwu/typescript_compiler/README.md

 -- tsc app.ts -w

 tsc --init This particular command tells typescript to manage the whole project and look out for changes in any of the files

+-- to use Debugger for Chrome, you have to set sourcemap to true